Brazil beats Peru 4-0 to move into 1st in Copa America group - WHIZ News

-SAO PAULO (AP) — Brazil changed half of its team to face Peru on Thursday in its second Copa America match but still cruised to a 4-0 victory.
+SAO PAULO (AP) — Brazil changed half of its starting lineup to face Peru on Thursday in its second Copa America match and still cruised to a 4-0 victory.

+It was the Selecao’s ninth consecutive victory, and another display that suggests the tournament hosts are the favorites to defend their South American title.

 Defender Alex Sandro, Neymar, midfielder Everton Ribeiro and striker Richarlison scored the goals at the Nilton Santos stadium in Rio de Janeiro.

-The result puts Brazil on the top of group B with six points after two matches, two clear of Colombia after its 0-0 draw with Venezuela.
+The result puts Brazil atop the Group B standings with six points.
+Colombia is two points behind after its 0-0 draw with Venezuela.

-As coach Tite promised, Brazil is using Copa America to prepare for next year’s World Cup in Qatar.
-Six players who didn’t play in the 3-0 win against Venezuela were in the starting lineup on Thursday.
+As coach Tite promised, Brazil is using the Copa America to prepare for next year’s World Cup in Qatar.
+Six players who missed the 3-0 win against Venezuela were in the starting lineup against Peru.

 Goalkeeper Alisson, defenders Marquinhos and Renan Lodi, midfielders Casemiro and Lucas Paquetá plus forward Richarlison were out of the starting team.
 In their places, Ederson, Thiago Silva, Alex Sandro, Fabinho, Everton and Gabriel Barbosa started.

-Peru stepped up the pressure, but Brazil scored its third goal in the 89th minute by Ribeiro from close range after a series of passes.
-Richarlison, who came in at halftime, scored the last goal of the match in added time after two saves by Gallese.
+Peru stepped up the pressure, but Brazil moved further ahead in the 89th when Ribeiro scored from close range, his first for the national team.
+Richarlison, who went on at halftime, scored the last goal of the match in added time after two saves by Gallese.

+Tite said his lineup had taken time to make the kind of adjustments that will eventually come naturally.

+“It takes a while.
+In the second half we used an excessive number of strikers, but that’s because we thought that is what the match required,” he said.

 Brazil’s next match in the tournament will be on Wednesday against Colombia.